LObadha/Week-4-Independent-Project/README.md

 * Date : This sample contains data from April 1 to April 9, 2018.

 * License : Open Database License

+## Programming Languages for Analysis
+In this project SQL and Python programming languages were used to analyze the dataset.
+In python, pandas and numpy libraries were imported to enable code execution.
+Google colab notebook was used to write and execute the code, and data analysis.